ammarhakim/gkyl-doc/source/processes/design-code.rst

 All code should also be "Valgrind-clean", in the sense of being verifiably free of memory errors.
 Compile using the strictest values of the ``fsanitize`` compiler flag (e.g.
-``-fsanitize=address``, ``-fsanitize=bounds-strict``, etc.) to confirm that no invalid memory is being accessed, and always run Valgrind, and the in-built memory tracer (which works for GPUs also).
+``-fsanitize=address``, ``-fsanitize=bounds-strict``, etc.) to confirm that no invalid memory is being accessed, and always run Valgrind, as well as the in-built memory tracer (which also works for GPUs).

 Perform your civic duty!
 ------------------------